 Expense Head % of daily Net Assets

 Regular Plan

 Investment Management and Advisory Fees

 Trustee fee

 Audit fees

 Custodian fees

 RTA Fees

 Marketing & Selling expense incl. agent commission

-Cost related to investor communications ļ
+Cost related to investor communications

-Cost of fund transfer from location to location
+Cost of fund transfer from location to location Up to 2.00%

-Cost of providing account statements & IDCW redemption cheques & warrants Up to 2.00%
+Cost of providing account statements & IDCW redemption cheques & warrants ορ to 2.00%

 Costs of statutory Advertisements

 Cost towards investor education & awareness (at least 2 bps)

 Brokerage & transaction cost over and above 12 bps and 5 bps for cash and derivative

 market trades respectively

 Goods and Service Tax on expenses other than investment and advisory fees

 Goods and Service Tax on brokerage and transaction cost

 Other expenses (including listing expenses)

 Maximum total expense ratio (TER) permissible under Regulation 52 (6)(c) Upto 2.00%

-\$Additional expenses under regulation 52 (6A) (c)
+\$Additional expenses under regulation 52 (6A) (c) Up to 0.05%

 ^Additional expenses for gross new inflows from specified cities Up to 0.30%

 These estimates of Investment Management Fees and Expenses have been made in good faith as per the information available to the Investment Manager and are subject to change inter-se, which may be more or less than estimated above.
-Any expenditure in excess of the said prescribed limit shall be borne by the AMC.
+Any expenditure in excess of the said prescribed limit (including brokerage and transaction cost, if any) shall be borne by the AMC.

-\In addition to expenses under Regulation 52 (6) and (6A) of SEBI Regulations, AMC may charge Goods and Service Tax on Investment Management and Advisory Fees, expenses other than Investment Management and Advisory Fees and brokerage and transaction cost as below:
+- In addition to expenses under Regulation 52 (6) and (6A) of SEBI Regulations, AMC may charge Goods and Service Tax on Investment Management and Advisory Fees, expenses other than Investment Management and Advisory Fees and brokerage and transaction cost as below: - a.

-- a.
 Goods and Service Tax on Investment Management and Advisory Fees:

 AMC may charge Goods and Service Tax on Investment Management and Advisory Fees of the Scheme in addition to the maximum limit of TER as per the Regulation 52(6) and (6A) of SEBI Regulations. - b.
-Goods and Service Tax on expenses other than Investment Management and Advisory Fees: AMC may charge Goods and Service Tax on expenses other than Investment Management and Advisory Fees of the Scheme, if any within the maximum limit of TER as per the Regulation under 52(6) and (6A) of SEBI Regulations. - .
+Goods and Service Tax on expenses other than Investment Management and Advisory Fees: AMC may charge Goods and Service Tax on expenses other than Investment Management and Advisory Fees of the Scheme, if any within the maximum limit of TER as per the Regulation under 52(6) and (6A) of SEBI Regulations. - c.
 Goods and Service Tax on brokerage and transaction cost:

-The Goods and Service Tax on brokerage and transaction costs which are incurred for the purpose of execution of trade, will be within the limit of prescribed under Regulation 52 of SEBI Regulations. - ^ Expenses not exceeding of 0.30 % of daily net assets, if the new inflows from retail investors from such cities as specified by the SEBI, from time to time are at least: - 30 per cent of the gross new inflows into the scheme, or; - 15 per cent of the average assets under management (year to date) of the scheme, whichever is higher;
+The Goods and Service Tax on brokerage and transaction costs which are incurred for the purpose of - The Goods and Service Tax on brokerage and transaction costs which are incurred for the purpose of execution of trade, will be within the limit of prescribed under Regulation 52 of SEBI Regulations. - ^ Expenses not exceeding of 0.30 % of daily net assets, if the new inflows from retail investors from such cities as specified by the SEBI, from time to time are at least: - 30 per cent of the gross new inflows into the scheme, or; - 15 per cent of the average assets under management (year to date) of the scheme, whichever is higher;